GetDKAN/dkan-tools/README.md

 Docker will server your website from an arbitrary port on your computer (Ex. http://localhost:87689).
 To access your site at a more stable place, a proxy can be used:
   - Add `dkan` to `/etc/hosts`
   - Start the proxy: `docker run -d -p 80:80 -v /var/run/docker.sock:/tmp/docker.sock:ro jwilder/nginx-proxy`

-After the proxy is up and configured, your site should be accessible at http://dkan.
+---

+:warning: **IMPORTANT**

-> __NOTE:__ DKAN's decoupled frontend, by default, will expect DKAN to exist at http://dkan.
+DKAN's decoupled frontend, by default, will expect DKAN to exist at http://dkan.
 Enabling the proxy is required for the frontend to work properly out of the box.

+If you want to skip the proxy or are setting up a production environment, (after downloading the data-catalog-frontend app) be sure to edit the `/src/frontend/.env.production` file to change the GATSBY_API_URL to reflect your site url.

+---

 ## Starting a new project
 1. To start a project with `dktl`, create a project directory.